 Swing by The Art Studio during Night at the Museums from 6 - 8 pm to see beloved artist-in-residence alum, Artmando Silva, and take in a dazzling action painting performance!

-Please note: The Teaching Kitchen and Joy Park will not be open during Night at the Museums.
+Please note: Night at the Museums Open House is for everyone, no matter your age!
+Adults are free to come in and check out the Museum with or without children.
+The Teaching Kitchen and Joy Park will not be open during Night at the Museums.

 Join us in The Teaching Kitchen to make homemade, delicious and rainbow-colored granola to take home!